You may have read somewhere that spiders are attracted to warm places? And you might have thought it was true?

 Do Spiders Like it Hot or Cold?

-There’s no correct answer to this question.
-The truth of the matter is that spiders are simply too diverse for anyone to get an accurate answer.
+So there’s no correct answer to this question.
+The truth of the matter is that spiders are simply too diverse for anyone to get an accurate answer that applies to all species that exist.

 Daddy Long-Legs, for example, isn’t just one single spider.
 It’s a name for a family of 1,500 individual species, all with special traits that are exclusive to each one of them.